Junior World Affairs Councils

 >Global Protests and Black Lives Matter

-To start a Junior World Affairs Council at your school, or for more information, please contact Daniela Milan at (216) 255-9003 or email@example.com.
+To start a Junior World Affairs Council at your school, or for more information, please contact email@example.com.

 Academic WorldQuest is a national competition in which high school students test their knowledge about international affairs, U.S. foreign policy, and current events.
 Academic WorldQuest teams compete over 10 rounds of trivia questions.
 The winning team will be invited to participate in the National Competition held in Washington, D.C.
-To register for this year’s Academic WorldQuest tournament, click here.
+This year’s local AWQ tournament will take place on March 3rd; for more information or to register for the 2022 Academic WorldQuest tournament, click here.

-For more information about Academic WorldQuest, please contact Daniela Milan at (216) 255-9003 or firstname.lastname@example.org.
+For more information about Academic WorldQuest, please contact Veronica Ruhe at firstname.lastname@example.org.